dmitry-egorov/game_showcase/README.md

 2017

 A simple Flappy Bird-like with a twist, made with Unity.
-Released on App Store and Google Play Store.
+Released on the App Store and Google Play Store.
 Solo programming, art and music.

 [Facebook page](https://www.facebook.com/earthflowstargazer) - [More Screenshots](https://github.com/dmitry-egorov/game_showcase/tree/main/earthflow)